xBartM/stm32_ws2812b_game-of-life/README.md

 cd <path_to_zephyr>/usrprojects
 git clone https://github.com/xBartM/stm32_ws2812b_game-of-life.git
 ```
-2. To build the app run (note that it will overwrite whatever you have built previously this way):
+2. To build the app, run (note that it will overwrite whatever you have built previously this way):
 ```
 west build -b blackpill_f411ce usrprojects/stm32_ws2812b_game-of-life/
 ```
 Feel free to change the target board by swapping it's name in the aforementioned command and providing adequate `.overlay` file in `boards` folder.

-3. To flash enter the bootloader (in my case BOOT0+NRST on the board) and simply run:
+3. To flash, enter the bootloader (in my case BOOT0+NRST on the board) and simply run:
 ```
 west flash
 ```
 For this particular board, you might need to warm it up a little for it to communicate correctly (see [DFU Mode](https://github.com/WeActStudio/WeActStudio.MiniSTM32F4x1#how-to-enter-isp-mode)).
-Alternatively, install `stm32cubeprogrammer` from official ST [website](https://www.st.com/en/development-tools/stm32cubeprog.html), connect to the board via ST-LINK/V2, enter the bootloader (as mentioned above), and run:
+Alternatively, install `stm32cubeprogrammer` from the official ST [website](https://www.st.com/en/development-tools/stm32cubeprog.html), connect to the board via ST-LINK/V2, enter the bootloader (as mentioned above), and run:
 ```
 west flash --runner stm32cubeprogrammer
 ```